 You may be wondering whether mushroom powder in tea tastes mushroomy.
 Don’t worry, the taste of lion’s mane is masked quite well by the matcha, and you will get used to the taste.
 For starters, I recommend using twice as much green tea powder as lion’s mane, and then you can try a 1:1 ratio if you like the taste.
 Everyone has their own sweet spot, and of course, you can sweeten the lion’s mane matcha latte to your liking.

 How much lion’s mane should you take?
-The measuring spoon included in Sunday Natural’s packaging measures 400 mg.
+The measuring spoon in most packaging measures 400 mg.
 A daily intake of at least 250 mg is recommended, and up to 3 g is considered safe.

 If you are allergic to mushrooms, I do not recommend lion’s mane or other medicinal mushrooms for you.
 But luckily, matcha latte tastes great even without it 🙂

-If you cannot get used to the taste, you don’t have to miss out on the benefits of lion’s mane.
-Sunday Natural also has hericium capsules*.
+If you cannot get used to the taste, you don’t have to miss out on the benefits of lion’s mane, there also are hericium capsules.

 I like to use oat milk or rice milk.
 I also often hear that lion’s mane matcha latte tastes great with coconut milk, which I still need to try.